 Taste And Odor - A type of filter that makes water smell and taste better.

 TDH - Total Dynamic Head - The total amount of head required by the system.
 The amount of head the pump must produce to properly operate the system.

-TEFC - Totally Enclosed Fan Cooled - a type of motor enclosure
+TENV - Totally Enclosed Non-Vented - A type of motor enclosure.

 Thermal Limit - The maximum internal operating temperature in an electric motors, determined by the class of insulation used.